bhoward/focsipedia/docs/attribution.md

 title: Attribution
 ---

+This work is dedicated to my wife, Eleanor, who hopes that one day it will grow up and become a real book.

 Portions of this work are adapted from "[Foundations of Computation](http://math.hws.edu/FoundationsOfComputation/)" by Carol Critchlow (critchlo@hws.edu) and David Eck (eck@hws.edu), Department of Mathematics and Computer Science, Hobart and William Smith Colleges.
 This free textbook is licensed under a Creative Commons [Attribution-Noncommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) License.